vmieres/CrowdSale-of-a-coin-using-Solidity/README.md

 9. Under Deployed Contracts, expand the PupperCoinSale contract and enter an address from Ganache as the beneficiary under buyTokens.
 ![](images/buy_tokens.png)

-10.Change to desired value and transact.
+10. Change to desired value and transact.